liyupku2000/vue-component-holder/README.md

 **$publish (or @Public)**

-The "$publish" function is used to publish the properties of a mvm within its interface object.
-With [vue-class-component](https://github.com/vuejs/vue-class-component), you could publish a property of a mvm with the "@Public" decorator.
+The "$publish" function is used to publish the properties of a mvm via its interface object.
+If working with [vue-class-component](https://github.com/vuejs/vue-class-component), you could also use the "@Public" decorator provided by the plugin.

 **mvmsUpdated**